Distinguished categories and the Zilber-Pink conjecture: Introduction

 \section{Introduction}

 This article is inspired by recent advances in the field of unlikely intersections, most importantly by \cite{HP}.
 Its main purpose is to introduce the general framework of distinguished categories.
-A distinguished category is a category with a functor to the category of algebraic varieties over an algebraically closed field of characteristic $0$ that satisfies four axioms \ref{ax:1} to \ref{ax:4}; see Section \ref{sec:dc} for the precise definition and the list of axioms.
-The functor is necessary in certain examples, but can often be taken to equal the inclusion functor.
+A distinguished category is a category with a functor to the category of algebraic varieties over an algebraically closed field of characteristic $0$ that satisfies four axioms (see Section \ref{sec:dc} for the precise definition and the list of the axioms \ref{ax:1} to \ref{ax:4}).
 Algebraic varieties are always irreducible in this article; while (mixed) Shimura varieties as usually defined might not be irreducible, we consider here only connected (mixed) Shimura varieties, which are irreducible.
-We sometimes omit ``connected" when speaking informally.
+We sometimes omit the word ``connected" when speaking informally.
 Fields are always of characteristic $0$ and subvarieties are always closed and defined over the field of definition of the ambient variety.

 Equivalents or close analogues of some results in this paper were obtained independently by Cassani \cite{Cass2, Cass3} in the case of connected mixed Shimura varieties (of Kuga type).